-One of my earliest food memories is eating out with my Mom and Dad at a local Indian restaurant.
-Ever since, I’ve been in love with the aromas, flavors, and colors of Indian cuisine.
-This intensely flavorful chicken curry recipe with yogurt and cream is our attempt to bring some of those flavors and aromas into our kitchen.
+One of my earliest food memories is eating out with my Mom and Dad at a local Indian restaurant, and I’ve been obsessed ever since.
+This intensely flavorful chicken curry, featuring yogurt and cream, is inspired by a traditional Indian dish called Malai wali murghi, or chicken with cream.

 Key Ingredients

 - Chicken: In our video, we use boneless, skinless chicken thighs, but chicken breasts or bone-in pieces work just as well.
-If you choose bone-in pieces, the simmer time should still be enough to cook the chicken.
-You can always add 5 to 10 minutes if it needs longer.

 - Tomato Paste: Tomato paste adds a rich flavor to our curry.
 We love using the double-concentrated tubes because you can save any leftovers for another recipe.